City of Melton: History

 Melton was first incorporated as a district on 16 September 1862, and became a shire on 24 May 1871.
 Parts of the north and south ridings of the Shire of Braybrook (later City of Sunshine) were annexed to Melton as the Rockbank Riding on 24 May 1916, and this was added to in 1951.
 Other minor boundary adjustments with Bulla and Keilor occurred in May 1959.
 The Shire had a total area of 450.4 km2.

 In 1994, following large-scale statewide local government reform, Melton acquired the Exford district from the City of Werribee, growing to its present size.

-Since the early 1970s the Shire has undergone tremendous population growth and as of 2006, Melton was one of Victoria's fastest-growing local government areas along with neighbouring Wyndham.
+Since the early 1970s the Shire had undergone tremendous population growth and as of 2006, Melton was one of Victoria's fastest-growing local government areas along with neighbouring Wyndham.

 After several years of community consultation to defer applying for city status until it had reached 150,000, the council nevertheless reversed the decision and city status was granted in September, 2012.
 The first elected Mayor under the 'City" status was Kathy Majdlik.

-In the 2020 Local Government elections, Melton had its first Aboriginal Councillor elected, Cr Ashleigh Vandenberg.
-A proud Wiradjuri woman making history and becoming the first Aboriginal Councillor in Melbourne's Western Suburbs.
+In the 2020 Local Government elections, Melton had its first Aboriginal Councillor elected, Cr Ashleigh Vandenberg, (a Wiradjuri woman, the first Aboriginal Councillor in Melbourne's Western Suburbs).

 Art and culture

 Bush ballad "Click Go the Shears" was first published in 1891 in a local newspaper by "C.C. of Eynesbury".
-Eynesbury was is a homestead and grazing property owned by Samuel Staughton.
+Eynesbury was a homestead and grazing property owned by Samuel Staughton.

 CS Gallery is a contemporary exhibition space located at Caroline Springs Library and Learning Hub.
 It provides opportunities for artists and groups to exhibit and does not charge fees or commission.
 Melton Library and Learning Hub provides a number of hanging walls for the presentation of visual art and community exhibitions.

 Administration

 Council

-The City's area is divided into three wards, two of which elects three Councillors, the other one electing two Councillors.
+The City's area is divided into ten wards, each electing a single member.
 The Councillors elect a mayor from among the council's members.

-The current council, as of October 2020 is:
+Following the 2024 local election, the current councillors are: